moorepants/eme185/content/pages/instructor-guide.rst

 Announcements:

 - Needs/Specs memo is due Friday.
-- Read something on prelim analysis and testing.
+- First report is due in two weeks.
+- Read Chapter 8: Concept Selection
+- How to sign up for Spring meetings.

 Tasks:

 - [Instructor] Prepare the concept generation studio activity.
-- [Instructor] Post the CATME peer evaluation on Friday.
 - [Instructor] Update the proposal report description and post the assignment.
 - [Lead TA] Check microcontroller kits for all parts and charged batteries.
 - [Lead TA] Create a 185B scheduling spreadsheet for teams to sign up for.
-- [Lead TA] Book rooms for preliminary design review. feedback.
+- [Lead TA] Book rooms for preliminary design review.
 - [All TAs] Read chapter 7, concept generation slides, and concept generation activity before the studio session.
 - [All TAs] Grade Memo 3 (needs and specs).